NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

     program from the `hello` package in `nixpkgs`.

-  - `nix flake` is the container for flake-related operations, such as creating a new flake, quering the contents of a flake or updating flake lock files.
+  - `nix flake` is the container for flake-related operations, such as creating a new flake, querying the contents of a flake or updating flake lock files.

   - `nix registry` allows you to query and update the flake registry,